sh1nu11bi/sifter/README.md

 <br>
 Gathered info is saved to the results folder, these output files can be easily parsed over to <a href="https://github.com/s1l3nt78/TigerShark">TigerShark</a> in order to be utilised within your campaign.
 Or compiled for a final report to wrap up a penetration test.

-# Coming soon in Version 6
+# Version 6 Focus

-	* Phasing out tools that use python2 and
+	* Phasing out tools that use python2
- 	* replacing them with suitable python3 tools
+ 	* Post Exploitation Module integration

+# Looking for Developers to help in creating a GUI
+# Anyone interested please goto https://github.com/s1l3nt78/sifter-gui

 <a href="https://www.youtube.com/watch?v=YU-LYLjyO6c&t=8s">Setup Video</a>